joel-saucedo/saucedo-quantitative-trading-engine/README.md

 - Out-of-sample performance
 - Stress testing scenarios

-## 📖 Documentation
+## Documentation

 - [API Reference](docs/api_reference.md)
 - [Tutorial: Getting Started](docs/tutorials/getting_started.md)
 - [Advanced Usage](docs/tutorials/advanced_usage.md)
 - [Strategy Development Guide](docs/tutorials/strategy_development.md)

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Inspired by modern quantitative finance research
+- Inspired by modern quantitative finance research.
-- Built for the trading community
-- Designed for academic and professional use
+- Intended for the trading community, for academic and professional use.

-## 📞 Support
+## Support

-- Create an issue for bugs or feature requests
+- For bugs or feature requests, please create an issue.
-- Check the documentation for common questions
+- Consult the documentation for common questions.
-- Contribute to make it better!
+- Contributions are welcome.

 ---

-**⚠️ Disclaimer**: This software is for educational and research purposes.
+**Disclaimer**: This software is for educational and research purposes.
 Past performance does not guarantee future results.
 Always conduct thorough testing before deploying any trading strategy.